andreifilep/pdsnd_github/README.md

   * filter data by month
   * filter data by day of week

+*
+If data is filtered for a specific month, most common month will not be listed.
+If data is filtered for a specific day, most common day of week will not be shown.
+*

 **OUTPUT:**
 Depending on initial filtering, is following:
 - Popular times of travel